richbl/go-ble-sync-cycle/README.md

 The `[video]` section defines the configuration for the MPV video player component.
 It includes the following parameters:

-- `file_path`: The path to the video file to play.
+- `file_path`: The full path to the video file to play.
 The video format must be supported by MPV (e.g., MP4, webm, etc.)
 - `window_scale_factor`: A scaling factor for the video window, where 1.0 is full screen.
-This value can be useful when debugging or when running the video player in a non-maximized window is useful (e.g., 0.5 = half screen)
+This value can be useful when debugging or when running the video player in a non-maximized window is useful
 - `seek_to_position`: The minutes:seconds ("MM:SS") to seek to in video playback.
-This can be useful with long videos that may take multiple "rides" to complete.
+This can be useful with longer videos that may take multiple training sessions to complete
-- `update_interval_sec`: The number of seconds (>0.0) to wait between video player updates.
+- `update_interval_sec`: The number of seconds to wait between video player updates

 > The `speed_multiplier` parameter is used to control the relative playback speed of the video.
-Usually, a value of 1.0 is used, as this is the default value (normal playback speed).
+Usually, a value of 1.0 is used (<1.0 will slow playback), as this is the default value (normal playback speed).
 However, since it's typically unknown what the speed of the cyclist in the video is during "normal speed" playback, it's recommended to experiment with different values to find a good balance between  video playback speed and real-world cycling experience.

 #### The `[video.OSD]` Section